sindresorhus/is-interactive/readme.md

 #### Why does this even exist?
 It's just a few lines.

 It's not about the number of lines, but rather discoverability and documentation.
 A lot of people wouldn't even know they need this.
 Feel free to copy-paste the code if you don't want the dependency.
-You might also want to read [this blog post](https://blog.sindresorhus.com/small-focused-modules-9238d977a92a).
+You might also want to read [this blog post](https://sindresorhus.com/blog/small-focused-modules).

 ## Related

+- [is-in-ci](https://github.com/sindresorhus/is-in-ci) - Check if the process is running in a Continuous Integration (CI) environment
 - [is-unicode-supported](https://github.com/sindresorhus/is-unicode-supported) - Detect whether the terminal supports Unicode
 - [supports-color](https://github.com/chalk/supports-color) - Detect whether a terminal supports color